vdhamer/Photo-Club-Hub/.github/README.md

 This is a tiny table used to hold the supported types of `Organization` records.
 It could be used someday to drive a picker in a data editing tool.
 For now, it ensures that each `Organization` belongs to exactly one of the supported `OrganizationTypes`.
-And it could be used to generate statistics about how man `Organizations` per `OrganizationType` are supported.
+And it could be used to generate statistics about how many `Organizations` of each `OrganizationType` are supported.
 </details></ul>

 #### Language